Beamstrahlung monitoring at SuperKEKB upgrade 2023: Results

 \subsection{Specific luminosity}

-Although luminosity is not a beam parameter, it is strictly related to the beam parameters at the IP and it constitutes, together with the energy, one of the two figures of merit of a collider.
-Therefore, it will be the first experimental measurement that we will try to reproduce with our models.
+The first variable we try to obtain from our measurements is luminosity.
+It is not exactly a beam parameter but it is closely related to the beam parameters.
+Also luminosity is one of the two figures of merit of a collider along with its energy and is the goal of our utmost interest.

 The absolute luminosity at SuperKEKB is measured by the Electromagnetic Calorimeter~(ECL) monitor~\cite{ecl}, located in the Belle~II detector.
 The ECL measures Bhabha events and, following calibration, provides an absolute value for the luminosity.
 For the direct comparison with the previous configuration we will use the specific luminosity, defined as:

-where $f_0$ (0.1$\,$MHz for SuperKEKB) is equal to the single bunch revolution frequency, and $\Sigma_i$ $(i = x, y)$ are the convoluted beam sizes, corresponding to the quadrature sum of the two beam sizes at the IP: $\Sigma_i^2 = \sigma_{i,1}^2 + \sigma_{i,2}^2$.
-It is obtained from the regular formula of the luminosity dividing by the factor $N_b N_1 N_2$, \textit{i.e.} the number of bunches times the product of the numbers of particles per bunch of the two beams.
-In this way, the specific luminosity is independent from the beam currents and from the number of bunches present in the rings.
-Fig.~\ref{p:res-lumspec} shows the specific luminosity as predicted by LR.
+where $f_0$ ($0.1\,\mathrm{MHz}$ for SuperKEKB) is the single bunch revolution frequency and $\Sigma_i$ $(i = x, y)$ are the convoluted beam sizes, defined as the sum in quadrature of the two beam sizes at the IP: $\Sigma_i^2 = \sigma_{i,1}^2 + \sigma_{i,2}^2$.
+It is obtained from the regular formula of the luminosity by dividing it by the factor $N_b N_1 N_2$, \textit{i.e.} the number of bunches times the product of the numbers of particles per bunch of the two beams.
+Defined this way, the specific luminosity is independent from the beam currents and from the number of bunches present in the rings.
+Fig.~\ref{p:res-lumspec} shows the comparison of the specific luminosity predictions obtained with the previous and upgraded setups using NN and LR.

 In the previous publications it was shown that in the SuperKEKB beam crossing situation the specific luminosity should closely track the variable